 No. The ABCC may accept an offer in compromise in lieu of suspension under § 23 from a licensee or certificate of compliance holder (an out-of-state supplier) if they petition the ABCC to accept this offer in compromise within twenty (20) calendar days following notice of a suspension of the license by the ABCC.
 The fine to be paid is calculated according to the formula set out in § 23: Fifty percent of the per diem gross profit multiplied by the number of license suspension days, with the gross profit to be determined as gross receipts on alcoholic beverage sales less the invoiced cost of goods sold per diem.
 In no event is the fine less than \$40.00 per day.
+Upon the acceptance of the fine in lieu form and payment by the ABCC, the licensee waives all rights to appeal to the Superior Court.

 It is worth noting that LLAs are not authorized to accept "fines in lieu."